-Annual improvement 2012-2014 cycle was issued in September 2014 by the IASB, and included minor amendments to IFRS 7 and IAS 19R.
+Annual improvement 2012-2014 cycle was issued in September 2014 by the IASB, and included minor amendments to IFRS 5, Non-Current Assets Held for Sale and Discontinued Operations, IFRS 7 and IAS 19R.
 These amendments are effective for annual periods beginning on or after January 1, 2016.
 The Corporation does not expect these amendments to significantly impact the consolidated financial statements.

-4. Investments
+4. INVESTMENTS